yahoo/fluxible/README.md

 This repository is the home of [Fluxible](http://fluxible.io/) and related libraries.

-Join the #fluxible channel of the [Reactiflux](http://reactiflux.com) Discord community.
+Join the #flux channel of the [Reactiflux](https://discord.gg/0ZcbPKXt5bYedEbN) Discord community.

 ## Development